victorvvu/Coupon_Classifier/README.md

 # Coupon Classifier
-This dataset was taken from a reserach paper, cited in reference, and made avaiable on UCI's data respository.
+This dataset was taken from a research paper, cited in reference, and made available on UCI's data repository.

 ## 1. Summary